efernie/express-subdomain-example/README.md

 2. The index.js file

   This file is the main routing file.
+You require the standard stuff, like express the enviorment and config.
+Also define the app var to create the server.
+Then require the subdomain servers, because they are defined as modules under the lib folder.
+Also I am including the base directory when I pass it along to the subdomains.

   ```javascript
     var express = require('express')